 Founded in 2002, Jubiloso!
 Bells of Concordia is an auditioned community-based ensemble.
 Its primary mission is to perform quality handbell music with artistic integrity, while promoting and maintaining a professional attitude in rehearsals and performances.
 The aim of Jubiloso! is to perform at a variety of local and regional venues and to participate in other handbell and music-related projects.

 Jubiloso! has commissioned many works from composers including Patricia Thomson and John Hooper, as well as arrangements for bells and choir by Trent Worthington, Jacobus Kloppers, and Larry Nickel.
-The group has been privileged to work with Kevin Ko of the EmBELLishment Handbell Ensemble in Hong Kong and Avid Harris of the Raleigh Ringers (North Carolina), and continues to work to developing skills in workshops and retreats.
+The group has been privileged to work with Kevin Ko of the EmBELLishment Handbell Ensemble in Hong Kong and David Harris of the Raleigh Ringers (North Carolina), and continues to work on developing skills in workshops and retreats.
+Their first CD, JUBILOSO!
+Bells of Concordia Live in Concert, was released in 2016.

-The ensemble performs on a 6.5-octave set of Malmark handbells (F2 to C9), a 6-octave set of Malmark choirchimes® (C2 to C8), and a 5-octave set of Schulmerich melodychimes® (C3-C8), augmented with a 5-octave set of historic English Whitechapel bells (C3-C8) as well as various percussion instruments.
+The ensemble performs from a nearly complete set of 7 octaves of Malmark handbells (C2 to C9), a 6-octave set of Malmark choirchimes® (C2 to C8), and a 5-octave set of Schulmerich melodychimes® (C3-C8), augmented with a 5-octave set of historic English Whitechapel bells (C3-C8), as well as various percussion instruments.
 Jubiloso! includes musicians from all walks of life and performs a varied repertoire.
-Auditions are held annually.
+Auditions are currently held bi-annually, but are scheduled as vacancies occur from a list of qualified interested candidates.

 Please contact Debbie Rice for an audition and registration information.